We know you have questions about your Veterans benefits. For that reason we have tried to anticipate some as well as provide you with other resources.

 How does the VA determine which courses I'll receive VA pay for?

 The VA will pay only for those courses required for your specific degree.
 It will pay for elective credit provided that you have not already exceeded the number of elective hours allowed for graduation with your degree.
 You can use your VA benefits during any academic term, including Summer, so long as you have remaining entitlement.

 What happens if I fail the courses I am taking with my VA benefits?

 The VA will not certify a course you have already successfully completed, regardless of whether or not you received VA Educational Benefits for the earlier attempt.

 However, if your program requires a higher grade in a course than you achieved, you may repeat that course in order to meet graduation requirements.

 For example, if your BS in Biology program requires a "B" or better in Biology 2010, then you may repeat that course if you scored lower than a "B"; your VA benefits will cover the repeat.

 Whom do I notify about a change of address if I am using VA benefits?

 You must notify the VA of your change of address by calling 1-888-GIBILL-1 (1-888-442-4551).
 Also, you should update your address with the University as well.

-You can do this online through the myMemphis portal: click on the "Student" tab and then on "Update Addresses and Phones" link (in the "Personal Information" channel).
+You can do this online through the myMemphis portal: click on the "My Resources" page under "Student Pages."
+Then look for the "Update Addresses and Phones" link in the "Personal Information" portlet.